- Health & Safety Resources

 The latest coronavirus information and fall 2020 updates: marquette.edu/coronavirus.

-As we navigate through these unprecedented times, the Office of International Education would like to provide the following FAQs to assist with incoming questions and concerns that you may receive due to the evolving COVID-19 (Coronavirus) situation as it pertains to study abroad programs beginning in fall 2020.
+As we navigate through these unprecedented times, the Office of International Education would like to provide the following FAQs to assist with incoming questions and concerns that you may receive due to the evolving COVID-19 (Coronavirus) situation as it pertains to study abroad programs.

-Are fall 2020 study abroad programs still being offered?
+Are spring 2021 study abroad programs still being offered?

-Yes, fall programs are still being offered.
-If any program cancellations occur, we will be in touch with the student to notify them and post any updates on our COVID-19 updates page.
+Yes, spring programs are still being offered.
+If any program cancellations occur, we will be in touch with the student applicant to notify them.
+We will also post updates on our COVID-19 updates page.

-What is being advised for students participating in a study abroad experience starting in the fall?
+What is being advised for students participating in a study abroad experience starting in the spring?

-We are strongly advising fall study abroad students against purchasing airfare until we provide further instructions.
-As a precautionary measure, we also strongly recommend all academic year and fall study abroad applicants contact their Academic Advisors to determine courses on-campus, and to enroll in those courses for fall 2020 in the event that their study abroad program is cancelled.
+We are strongly advising spring study abroad students against purchasing airfare until we provide further instructions.
+As a precautionary measure, we also strongly recommend all spring study abroad applicants contact their Academic Advisors to determine courses on-campus, and to enroll in those courses once they reach their enrollment date for spring 2021, in the event that their study abroad program is cancelled.

-Can a student delay participation in a fall or academic year study abroad in the upcoming year to the next available term?
+Can a student delay participation in a spring 2021 study abroad program in the upcoming year to the next available term?

 If funds have been sent will they be refunded (if so when?) or held for a future study abroad trip?